 The Three Ancient Cities of the Kathmandu Valley

-[TOC] Known as the country of the Himalayas- Nepal is exceptionally rich in diversity and beautiful landscape.
+Known as the country of the Himalayas- Nepal is exceptionally rich in diversity and beautiful landscape.
 Tremendously diverse in its topography, Nepal rises from as low as 59 meters elevation in the tropical Terai—the northern rim of the Gangetic Plain, beyond the perpetual snow line to some 90 peaks over 7,000 meters including Earth's highest 8,848 meters Mount Everest.
-The dramatic changes in elevation along this transect results in a variety of biomes, from tropical savannas along the Indian border, to subtropical broadleaf and coniferous forests in the hills, to temperate broadleaf and coniferous forests on the slopes of the Himalaya, to montane grasslands and shrub lands, and finally rock and ice at the highest elevations of the country.
+The dramatic changes in elevation along this transect result in a variety of biomes, from tropical savannas along the Indian border to subtropical broadleaf and coniferous forests in the hills, to temperate broadleaf and coniferous forests on the slopes of the Himalayas, to montane grasslands and shrub lands, and finally rock and ice at the highest elevations of the country.
 The country is home to people of many different national origins as well.
 A multicultural and multiethnic country, Nepal is a destination that is a must-visit for all travelers.
-Aside from being super affordable, Nepal is also a home to many adventure activities like Trekking.
+Aside from being super affordable, Nepal is also home to many adventure activities like Trekking.
 Because of the beautiful topographical structure of the Himalayas, trekking has become quite a popular activity to do in the country.
-With a very rich history and a cultural amalgamation, Nepal has developed its own art and architecture which differ from everything else around the world.
-The ancient cities of Nepal display a spectacular architecture and are shrouded in rich history.
+With a very rich history and a cultural amalgamation, Nepal has developed its art and architecture which differ from everything else around the world.
+The ancient cities of Nepal display spectacular architecture and are shrouded in rich history.
 Their cultural and historical significance is unprecedented to the country and the cities all have various monuments and sites listed under the UNESCO World Heritage Sites list.

 Kathmandu

 Kathmandu is the capital city of Nepal.
 The largest metropolis in the hill region of the country, Kathmandu stands at an elevation of approximately 1,400 meters above sea level in the bowl-shaped Valley of central Nepal.
-The city was the royal capital of the Kingdom of Nepal and hosts palaces, mansions and gardens of the Nepalese aristocracy and many monarchial buildings and temples.
-The center of Nepal's history, art, culture and economy, Kathmandu has a multiethnic population within a Hindu and Buddhist majority.
+The city was the royal capital of the Kingdom of Nepal and hosts palaces, mansions, and gardens of the Nepalese aristocracy and many monarchial buildings and temples.
+The center of Nepal's history, art, culture, and economy, Kathmandu has a multiethnic population with a Hindu and Buddhist majority.
 The city of Kathmandu is named after the Kasthamandap temple that stood in the Kathmandu Durbar Square.
 There are many places to visit in Kathmandu City.
 Let’s have a look at some of Kathmandu’s highlights-

 The Kathmandu Durbar Square

-Kathmandu durbar square A UNESCO World Heritage Site, Kathmandu Durbar Square holds the palaces of the Malla and Shah Kings who ruled over the city in medieval times.
+A UNESCO World Heritage Site, Kathmandu Durbar Square holds the palaces of the Malla and Shah Kings who ruled over the city in medieval times.
 Also known as the Hanuman Dhoka Durbar Square, the acreage surrounds quadrangles, revealing courtyards and temples.
-The Durbar Square is surrounded with spectacular architecture and vividly showcases the skills of the Newar artists and craftsmen over several centuries.
+The Durbar Square is surrounded by spectacular architecture and vividly showcases the skills of the Newar artists and craftsmen over several centuries.
 Kathmandu Durbar Square is also the site of the Hanuman Dhoka Palace Complex, which was the royal Nepalese residence until the 19th century and where important ceremonies, such as the coronation of the Nepalese monarch, took place.
 The Durbar Square of Kathmandu is in the old city and has heritage buildings representing four kingdoms (Kantipur, Lalitpur, Bhaktapur, Kirtipur); the earliest is the Licchavi dynasty.
 The complex has 50 temples and is distributed in two quadrangles of the Durbar Square.
 The outer quadrangle has the Kasthamandap, Kumari Ghar, and Shiva-Parvathi Temple; the inner quadrangle has the Hanuman Dhoka palace.
-Kumari Ghar is a palace that lies in the center of the Kathmandu city, next to the Durbar Square where a Royal Kumari selected from several Kumaries resides.
+Kumari Ghar is a palace that lies in the center of Kathmandu city, next to the Durbar Square where a Royal Kumari selected from several Kumaries resides.
 Kumari is believed to be the bodily incarnation of the goddess Taleju Bhawani.
-The square was severely damaged in the April 2015 Nepal earthquake, with reimbursement process and reconstruction going on.
+The square was severely damaged in the April 2015 Nepal earthquake, with a reimbursement process and reconstruction going on.

 The Pashupatinath Temple